bazuel/notest/README.md

 NOTEST has a different approach.

-Our idea is simple: someone we'll use your webapp.
+Our idea is simple: someone will use your webapp.
 **When it happens, NOTEST creates a test and saves it for the future.**

 Without coding, you can be sure that your web app keeps working as expected,